 Today I am going to talk about ChatFuel and ManyChat, both are Facebook Messenger bots.
 Now chatbots are nothing new.
 If you are old like me then you know AOL and they had chatbots that did everything from weather to downloading files.

-It seems like everything in the past is just catching up to the now.
-Tech rose to fast in the past that it didn’t work and now has a place in our society.
+It seems like everything in the past is just catching up to them now.
+Tech rose so fast in the past that it didn’t work and now has a place in our society.

-Anyways, lets talk about these bots.
+Anyways, let us talk about these bots.
 Let start with ChatFuel.

 Now it is pretty basic, you connect your Facebook account to ChatFuel and it will pull all the pages you are an admin to.
 Which you then can pick and chose.
 No science there, but the backend controls are pretty easy.

-ChatFuel acts like an auto responder in a way, creating replies base on click actions.
+ChatFuel acts like an autoresponder in a way, creating replies base on click actions.
 You can see there are buttons that are generated for the end user to interact with.
-They click on it and the bot send them a response base on the click.
+They click on it and the bot sends them a response base on the click.

 Now that is really it.
 You can generate buttons but you can not customize it as much, ManyChat is the same way but I assume its because its trying to be compliant with Facebook.

 As far as features there really isn’t much.
 They have a very complex reroute option which I have not used but it looks pretty awesome.
 It seems like it will learn from the end user base on the characteristic they type.
 They use an example of a travel agency as a template.